aourednik/historical-basemaps/CONTRIBUTING.md

 # Contributing

-Many thanks for contributing with your historical knowledge.
+Many thanks for contributing with your historical knowledge about ancient territories.

 Suggested editor: [QGIS](https://qgis.org).
 Since version 3, QGIS can natively edit gejson, no coversion to shp needed.